-Bulgaria remains in the top 10 poorest countries in the EU, with many people living in extreme poverty, especially amongst the Roma communities.
+Bulgaria remains one of the poorest countries in the EU, with many people living in extreme poverty, especially amongst the Roma communities.

 Human trafficking is a growing problem in Bulgaria with thousands of girls being trafficked to other European countries every year.
 Girls are forced into prostitution to feed their families, or believe that it is the best form of income, and many children still do not receive a proper education.
 Healthcare is too expensive for many people, and there are still many orphanages which provide inadequate care, and where abuse is common place.